ibraAbuKaff/backend_frontend_test/Readme.md

 yarn start or npm start
 ``

+What i achieved:

-Login/register is done
+Login/register is done (backend part also doen)

-The Contractor part is done
+The Contractor part is done (backend part also done)

-Supplier Part (still not)
+Supplier Part (still not done)  (but the backend part for it is done...)

-I used ReactJs and Rect Redux and redux thunk for the state management...
+I used Redux and redux thunk for the state management...